badiattila/pianostudio/README.md

 # Piano Studio Kft. - Introduction of a Hungarian piano company
-This web page was made for Code Institute's Stream One Project: User-Centric Frontend Development This web page is now updated for Code Institute's Interactive Frontend Development
+This web page was made for Code Institute's Stream One Project: User-Centric Frontend Development and is now updated for Code Institute's Interactive Frontend Development assesment

 This page is ment to introduce Piano Studio Kft, a Hungarian family owned and operated pianos business.